 You are here: Subfloors Gäte Hardwood Floors, Inc.

-Substrates fall under one of three different categories’:
+Substrates for subfloors fall under one of three different categories’:

 A) Concrete, gypsum or lightweight concrete